Seanad Éireann: Members from Northern Ireland

-Taoisigh have often included people from Northern Ireland among their eleven nominees, such as John Robb (served 1982–1989), Seamus Mallon (1982–1983) of the SDLP, Bríd Rodgers (1983–1987) also of the SDLP, peace campaigner Gordon Wilson (1993–1997), businessman Edward Haughey (1994–2002), Maurice Hayes (1997–2002), and Emer Currie (2020–2024).
+Taoisigh have often included people from Northern Ireland among their eleven nominees, such as John Robb (served 1982–1989), Seamus Mallon (1982–1983) of the SDLP, Bríd Rodgers (1983–1987) also of the SDLP, peace campaigner Gordon Wilson (1993–1997), businessman Edward Haughey (1994–2002), and Maurice Hayes (1997–2002).

 Sam McAughtry was elected to the Industrial and Commercial Panel in a by-election in February 1996.
 Niall Ó Donnghaile was elected in April 2016 as a Sinn Féin senator for the Administrative Panel while serving on Belfast City Council.
 Ian Marshall, a farmer and activist from a Unionist background, was elected to the Agricultural Panel in a by-election in April 2018.
 Mal O'Hara of Belfast, leader of Green Party Northern Ireland, was deemed elected on the Administrative Panel in 2024.
 In the 2025 election, Sinn Féin MLA for Newry and Armagh and Minister for the Economy, Conor Murphy was elected to the Seanad alongside the Social Democrats' Patricia Stephenson, who is originally from Belfast.